 What’s new in IECC 2021: A provision that daylight-responsive controls sharing the space will only activate general lighting if occupancy is also detected has been removed.
 A provision was added that the sensor in a zone may automatically turn the lighting ON upon occupancy; lighting in other zones still unoccupied may activate as well if this is desired, but at no more than 20 percent of full power.

 Also new to IECC 2021 is a section covering occupancy control function in corridors.
-Unless the corridor is lighted with a bare amount of illumination required for safety, lighting power must be uniformly reduced by no more than 50 percent within 20 minutes of the space becoming unoccupied.
+Unless the corridor is lighted with a bare amount of illumination required for safety, lighting power must be uniformly reduced to no more than 50 percent within 20 minutes of the space becoming unoccupied.

 Time-switch controls (C405.2.2)